 - strengthen students' motivation to study and facilitate students in developing self-learning skills for the pursuit of further study independently.

 The target students of the programme are Secondary 6 school leavers and adult learners aged 21 or above.

 The DYJ programme is run by the following member institutions of the Federation for Self-financing Tertiary Education (FSTE):

 School of Business and Information Systems, Vocational Training Council

 Hong Kong Metropolitan University, Li Ka Shing School of Professional and Continuing Education

 Hong Kong College of Technology

 School of Continuing Education, Hong Kong Baptist University

 For details of the FSTE, please visit its website: http://www.fste.edu.hk.

-The title of the qualification to be recorded on the diploma to be awarded to students of the full-time and part-time programmes who graduate in the 2015/16 academic year are to remain unchanged as "Yi Jin Diploma".
-The new title of "Diploma Yi Jin" will be adopted for the diploma to be awarded to students of the full-time and part-time programmes who graduate in the 2016/17 academic year and onwards irrespective of their date of admission to the programme.
+The title of the qualification to be recorded on the diploma awarded to students of the full-time and part-time programmes who graduated in the 2015/16 academic year remained unchanged as "Yi Jin Diploma".
+The new title of "Diploma Yi Jin" has been adopted for the diploma awarded to students of the full-time and part-time programmes who graduated in the 2016/17 academic year and onwards irrespective of their date of admission to the programme.